Programming as Theory Building: Peter Naur's Essay

 kitty-rbw: Fast Bitwarden access from your kitty terminal

-Posted on Thu, 26 Feb 2026 in Tools • Tagged with bitwarden, cli, kitty, rust, productivity
+Posted on Thu, 26 Feb 2026 in Herramientas • Tagged with bitwarden, cli, kitty, rust, productividad

 Introducing kitty-rbw, a "kitten" for the kitty terminal that allows you to search and use rbw (Bitwarden) credentials instantly using fzf.